NixOS/nix.dev/source/tutorials/file-sets.md

 ## Conclusion

 We have shown some examples on how to use all of the fundamental file set functions.
-For more complex behavior, they can be composed as needed.
+For more complex use cases, they can be composed as needed.

 For the complete list and more details, see the [`lib.fileset` reference documentation](https://nixos.org/manual/nixpkgs/unstable/#sec-functions-library-fileset).